kindnesskay/barChart/README.md

 ## Limitations

 - The charts currently only supports horizontal bar charts with a fixed height canvas.
+- Only supports one dataset
+- NO graph option
 - Not responsive

 ## continued development

-The development of this project is ongoing, with a focus on making improvements and adding new features
+The development of this project is ongoing, with a focus on making improvements and adding new features Currently working on the graph feature

 ## image